SaxyPandaBear/TwitchSongRequests/README.md

 which means I would need to embed the player inside my website.
 Which, I'm not necessariliy opposed to doing, but that wasn't the original point of this.

+If you want this feature, react and comment on [this issue](https://github.com/SaxyPandaBear/TwitchSongRequests/issues/131)

 ---

 # Support the Project